Here, we explain why life insurance is easier to get hold of and more affordable than you probably think.

 Why do ‘normal’ people take out life insurance?

-By taking out a life insurance policy and making the monthly payments, depending on your type of policy or cover, you can give your family peace of mind knowing that they’ll receive either a lump sum or a regular income for a set term to help with financial obligations after you die.
+By taking out a life insurance policy and making the monthly payments, depending on your type of policy or cover, you can give your family peace of mind knowing that they’ll receive a lump sum to help with financial obligations after you die.

 What to consider when taking out life insurance:

 - the type of cover that's most suitable for you

 There are various types of life insurance to choose from, so it is important to select the most suitable for your circumstances.
 Your age, health, lifestyle and how much cover you need will all determine how much you pay.

 Level term life insurance cover

 Level term insurance is probably the most common and the most straightforward type of life insurance.
 It lets you choose the amount you want to be insured for and how long you want the cover to last.
 If you die within the term, the policy pays out to your loved ones.
 If you survive the policy, your money will not be returned.
 The amount you're covered for remains the same throughout the term.

 To give an example, you might set a level term life insurance policy at 20 years with an £80,000 payout.
 This would mean that if you died at any time during that 20-year term, your loved ones would receive £80,000.
 It doesn't matter if you die after the first year or in the last year of the policy.
 The payout would be the same.

 With decreasing term life insurance, the amount you’re covered for decreases over the term of your policy.
 Your monthly payments remain the same, so you know exactly what you are paying each month.
 Typically, these policies are used to cover a debt that reduces over time, such as a repayment mortgage.